Take Action!

 U.S. Sen. Heinrich (NM) and Rep. Lee (PA) are ready to introduce the Revitalizing America's Schoolyards Act (RSYA).
 The introduction will take place in the first few weeks of April 2026.
 Please consider signing in support of the bill and providing a quote here until March 31st to support this legislation!

-Read more about MEEA’s state policy priorities.
+Read more about MEEA’s federal policy priorities.

 Advancing Transformative